Something that struck me this year was the perseverance and resilience of plants. They really are amazing.

 My goal this year (because they say it’s good to have a goal whoever “they” are) was to get all the plants that I had in pots out of them and planted into the ground.

-Really… there were quite a few plants in pots that I had gotten or was given as presents over the years.
+Really… there were quite a few plants in pots that I had gotten or were given as presents over the years.
 And I mean years!
 Some of them had been in pots for at least six years again with no fertilizer but they did get water.

 Most of these were grouped close by the water tap, so when I filled the birdbath they would get a sprinkle as well.